 Mickey Goussett, Brian Randell

 We know you know how to write code.
 Websites, services, and even mobile apps—you build them all.
-You hold your daily scrum, you burn down your work, and you check off those user stories.
-But are you checking off that most important feature as much as you’d like?
-Of course we’re referring to shipping.
+You hold your daily scrum, you burn down your work, and you finish your product backlog items.
+But are you finishing up that most important feature?
+Of course that feature is shipping.

-In doing this, we begin by looking at the features available to you from Microsoft in the latest version of Team Foundation Server as well as the cloud-based Team Foundation Service.
-We look at the monitoring tools available both on premises and in the cloud and look at how the world of shipping software has matured, including what the industry calls devops.
+In doing this, we begin by looking at the features available to you from Microsoft in Team Foundation Server 2013 as well as Visual Studio Online.
+We look at the monitoring tools available both on-premises and in the cloud, and look at how the world of shipping software has matured, including what the industry calls DevOps.

 We discuss what you need to do to support continuous deployment.
-Learn how to use the latest build features as well as look at various deployment tools like InRelease.
-See how better testing, using tools like Microsoft System Center Virtual Machine Manager and Lab Management in Team Foundation Server, can make testing easier and more accurate.
-Learn how you can use Load Testing in conjunction with Windows Azure to know your app is ready.
+Learn how to use the latest build features, as well as look at various deployment tools such as Release Management for Visual Studio 2013.
+See how better testing, using tools like System Center Virtual Machine Manager and Lab Management in Team Foundation Server 2013, can make testing easier and more accurate.
+Learn how you can use load testing in conjunction with Windows Azure to know your app is ready.

-Sometimes bad things can happen to the best programmers, so you'll want to ensure that you’re prepared for issues in production.
-We look at features—like Application Performance Monitoring and the new Microsoft Monitoring Agent—that you can use with and without System Center Operations Manager.
-We also look at Global Service Monitor for your publically accessible websites as well as the new Application Analytics.
+Beyond that, sometimes bad things can happen to the best programmers, so you'll want to ensure that you’re prepared for issues in production.
+We look at features— like Application Performance Monitoring in System Center Operations Manager and the new Microsoft Monitoring Agent—that you can use with and without System Center.
+We also look at Global Service Monitoring for your publically accessible websites as well as the new Application Analytics available through Visual Studio Online.

-In the last section, we cover how you can customize your devops practice as we look at how PowerShell DSC, custom workflow tasks for build and deployment, and System Center Orchestrator can make your life better to where you can ship when you want to—every week or even every day, multiple times a day.
+In the last section, we cover how you can customize your DevOps practice by using PowerShell Desired State Configuration, custom workflow tasks for build and deployment, and System Center Orchestrator.
+You learn how you can make your life better, shipping when you want to—every week or even every day, multiple times a day.

 Brady Gaster, Scott Hunter